 Eighteen people were killed and 13 were injured during Wednesday night's mass shootings in Lewiston, Maine

-The suspect in Wednesday's mass shooting in Lewiston, Maine, in which 18 people were killed and 13 were injured, was found dead Friday by Maine State Police, Maine Gov. Janet Mills said during a press conference.
+The suspect in Wednesday's mass shooting in Lewiston, Maine, in which 18 people were killed and 13 were injured, is still at large and is considered "armed and dangerous," according to Maine Governor Janet Mills.

 According to the bulletin, the suspect had threatened to perpetrate a shooting at a military base in Saco, Maine.
 The bulletin also says the suspect had said he'd heard voices.

 At a Thursday press conference, Col. William Ross of the Maine State Police encouraged people who come into contact with the suspect or anyone resembling him to call 911.

 Authorities said the first call about the violence came at 6:56 p.m. reporting a shooting at Just-In-Time Recreation, a bowling alley.
 At 7:08 p.m., a call came in about a shooting at Schemengees Bar and Grille, about four miles away.

 Seven people were killed at Just-In-Time.
 At Schemengees, seven people were killed inside and one was killed outside the bar.
 Three victims died in the hospital, say authorities.

 Dr. John Alexander with Central Maine Medical Center said on Thursday that eight patients are currently in the hospital: Three are in critical condition and five are stable.

 Authorities said previously that they'd located a “vehicle of interest” in Lisbon — a neighboring town to Lewiston.
 Residents of Lisbon, as well as residents of nearby Lewiston, Auburn and Bowdoin, Maine, have been advised to shelter in place.